The Great Guilt

 Bewilderment at this early stage of being conscious wasn’t a problem because we had so much room in ourselves, so much kindness and generosity and love for each other and for the world around us.
 We could cope with mystery and hardship, and so our bewilderment about the meaning of everything wasn’t too distressing.
 Children, if they grow up in a natural, nurtured, loving environment, are full of excitement and wonder, not full of fear and distress—I mean they’re little consciousness-dawning beings—and so when the human species was still innocent, even though conscious thought was underway, we were like little children throughout our whole adult lives.
 We were doing lots of thinking but we were happy living together and living with nature around us.
 That is what life was like during the early hundreds of thousands of years of the development of conscious thought.
 We were still full of love and enthusiasm and happiness.
 Again, not being able to admit that we were once innocent because we couldn’t defend why we corrupted that state, denied us the ability to think about what it was like to actually become conscious, and so forth.
 But we can now see that we were still in the arms of our soul that looked after us, if you like, and this all-sensitive and all-loving past was just the most wonderful existence.

 Now—and this is all-important—this wonderful existence didn’t last.
 Eventually, as the upsetting search for knowledge developed further, that situation completely changed.
 Imagine the absolute horror when, for some reason that we had absolutely no understanding of, we started to become competitive, aggressive and selfish—behaving in a way that was completely at odds with our instinctive self or soul that only knew to behave cooperatively, selflessly and lovingly!
-[Again, see THE Interview for the explanation of why we became psychologically upset and competitive, selfish and aggressive].
+[Again, see for the explanation of why we became psychologically upset and competitive, selfish and aggressive].
 Since we humans today have learnt to live in denial of our corrupted condition, it’s difficult for us to connect with the guilt and shame and horror that we are actually living with, but the shame and guilt and frustration about why we became seemingly awful beings has been truly astronomical—as I’m now going to try to make very clear.

 So becoming conscious led to a lot of bewilderment about our world—the lightning and the sun disappearing and so forth—but none of those bewilderments were anything like as troubling as the issue of our corrupted condition.
 In fact, that issue was so troubling the agony of it was beyond anything we could bear.

-Sure we could come up with the excuse that we were just being like other animals, always fighting and aggressive—this is the false ‘savage instinct’ excuse I’ve talked about [see Video/Freedom Essay 14]—but initially that excuse didn’t work because our instinctive self or soul, the ‘voice’ of which is our conscience, was letting us know we should be being cooperative and loving; we hadn’t yet blocked out its voice, repressed our soul and its awarenesses into our subconscious, as we do now.
+Sure we could come up with the excuse that we were just being like other animals, always fighting and aggressive—this is the false ‘savage instinct’ excuse I’ve talked about [see ]—but initially that excuse didn’t work because our instinctive self or soul, the ‘voice’ of which is our conscience, was letting us know we should be being cooperative and loving; we hadn’t yet blocked out its voice, repressed our soul and its awarenesses into our subconscious, as we do now.
 We knew something had gone terribly, terribly wrong—that we were starting to behave appallingly, and we had absolutely no idea why.
 So that’s another thing we’ve got to now start trying to immerse ourselves in—what it was like to start to become upset humans, behaving in total violation of our innocent soul.

 So, yes, we were starting to feel dreadful about ourselves, full of shame and guilt—completely at odds with the wonderful all-sensitive and all-loving world of our instinctive self or soul; in fact, we were immensely lonely beings who had in effect been booted out of a paradisical Eden, condemned as horrible monsters on Earth—what other conclusion could we come to other than we were dreadful beings?!